MachineGroup Class

 spot=False)

 Creating an instance of MachineGroup does not start the machines.
-This only registers the configuration on the API which can now be used to manage it further.
+This only registers the configuration on the API, which can now be used to manage it further.

 Managing the MachineGroup#